 Spread of the corona virus in JordanCurrently: 4.7 new infections per day per 100,000 inhabitants

 The inhabitants of Jordan are still noticeably affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Jordan are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 19th, 2020, 4540 infected persons and 30 deaths have been reported in the country.
-The first confirmed infections were reported on March 2nd, 2020, which is the date of the official notification.
+By November 26th, 2020, 198021 infected persons and 2442 deaths have been reported in the country.
+The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 17th with 279 new infected persons.
+The country reached its peak so far on November 19th with 7,933 new infected persons.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

 Mortality rate of infected personsFrom the previously infected and deceased people, in Jordan results in a mortality rate of 1.3%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 |HIV / Aids||0.00%||0.04%|